AidaDSP/AIDA-X/README.md

 [Click here to access the latest stable release](https://github.com/AidaDSP/AIDA-X/releases/latest).

 Installers are provided for both macOS and Windows, plus regular binary tarballs for Linux.

 Do note these builds are not signed, so expect warnings saying they are from an "untrusted developer".
+This is particularly striking on macOS, where the plugin installer can only be opened with mouse right-click and the standalone app must be opened via right-click twice.

 So-called "nightly builds" are available through [GitHub actions](https://github.com/AidaDSP/AIDA-X/actions/workflows/build.yml).